(Actual churn will be whiter than pictured, see the water cooler picture for true color)

 Microwave, oven, and dishwasher safe.
 The pottery is durable and functional for everyday use.

 Butter churns are available in plain white or blue stripe.
 (Actual churn will be whiter than pictured).
 The white will be the same color as the other blue stripe products.
 Depending on where it is in the kiln actual colors may vary between cream and white with some grayish hue.
-Another characteristic to old fashioned hand turned pottery.
+Another characteristic of old-fashioned hand-turned pottery.

-Standard blue stripe is usually ready to ship within two weeks.
+The standard blue stripe is usually ready to ship within 2-3 weeks.
 The stock is sometimes limited and may take 3-4 weeks to ship.
-Plain white and personalized items are custom made per order and may take 3-4 weeks to ship.
+Plain white and personalized items are custom made per order and may take 3-6 weeks to ship.

 Because pottery is hand turned dimensions may vary slightly.
 Stoneware pottery may also develop small imperfections during the firing and glazing process.
 All food contact surfaces are inspected for such imperfections before shipping.
 The outside may have imperfections that add to the character of the stoneware.

 Lids on stoneware pottery are made just like the old ones and then fired.
-In order to fire them, some of the bottom is left unglazed where they will sit in the kiln.
+In order to fire them, some of the bottoms are left unglazed where they will sit in the kiln.
 This is normal so they do not stick during the process.
 The original lids were made the same as you can see on antique crocks and churns.